 For suppliers of vehicles, parts and accessories the Trade Practices Act 1974 and the relevant Voluntary Recall Code of Practice requires suppliers / manufacturers to recall a product or service that may have a safety related defect.

 RACQ Car Fact Sheets relating to Towing.
-View our selection of fact sheets, or contact RACQ Technical Advice if you require further information and assistance.
+View our selection of fact sheets, or contact RACQ Motoring Advice if you require further information and assistance.